 Forming an Exchange Platform That Generates Creative Ideas

 Through offering a chance to encounter different things, the museum becomes a tangible as well asan intangible platform of exchange for the contemporary society.
 In the museum, visitors encounter artworks, artists, art events, and even the hidden self from some corner of their heart while viewing art.
 I expect that the KMFA can engage the audience in a more energetic and active way and further become the generator of urban creativity.
-I look forward to the future when the KMFA becomes the
+You can look forward to the future when the KMFA becomes the

 best destination filled with surprises and creativity in people's daily life after the museum is completely transformed with its organization reformed and the exhibition facilities and hardware upgraded.
 Situated at a crucial juncture of Kaohsiung's transportation network and as the core of the city's cultural tourism, we shall endeavor in making the KMFA an essential hub of arts and life, culture and tourism, and for the local residents and the world—the creatively charged cultural institution that our